OnionIoT/documentation/docs/hardware-interfaces/special-pins.md

 ## LED Pins

+The Omega uses a dedicated GPIO to control the status LED:

 |  GPIO   | Function         |   Omega2/Omega2+              | Omega2S Pin Number  |
 |-------- |------------------|-------------------------------|---------------------|
 |  GPIO44 | Omega Status LED | No, connected to onboard LED  | 19                  |